This is a beautiful, simple recipe that is quick, tasty and a great way to finish a meal in style.

 1. Preheat the oven to 180 C

-In a medium sized pot, on a low heat, put in all of the frozen fruit and 80g of caster sugar.
-Allow to melt and reduce for around 15 or 20 minutes, stirring from time to time to ensure it doesnt burn or stick.
-Remove from the heat and pour into a bowl to set aside an cool.
+2. In a medium sized pot, on a low heat, put in all of the frozen fruit and 80g of caster sugar.
+Allow to melt and reduce for around 15 or 20 minutes, stirring from time to time to ensure it doesn't burn or stick.
+Remove from the heat and pour into a bowl to set aside and cool.

 4. Divide the mixture into 9 equal parts around the size of golf balls.
 Place them on a baking tray lined with parchment paper and one by one roughly press them down with a fork.
 They will be smashed up later so they needn't be particularly tidy.
 Place in the oven for 10 minutes until golden brown.
 Set side to cool for a further 10 minutes.